Lesson 63: Handel Sonata in G minor, HWV 360 — Adagio and Presto

 Handel: Sonata in G minor, HWV 360 (Andante — library reference)

-The second movement remains the only one fully in the library; the rest you assemble from your score and the previous three lessons.
+The only movement fully in the library; assemble the rest from your score.

 Handel: Sonata in B-flat major, HWV 377 (Allegro)

-The relative-major sister sonata.
-Compare the Presto of HWV 360 with this Allegro — same composer, same period, different affect.
+The relative-major sister sonata — same period, different affect.

 Handel: Sonata in C major, HWV 365 (Larghetto)

-A C major slow movement in the same Handelian style.
-Useful comparison piece for the slow-movement work in this and the next arc.
+A slow movement in the same Handelian style.

-When the complete HWV 360 plays end-to-end, in a single sitting, with intentional rests between movements and an audible cyclic relationship between the opening Larghetto and the closing Presto, move on to Lesson 64.
+When the complete HWV 360 plays end-to-end with an audible cyclic link between Larghetto and Presto, move on to Lesson 64.